Restaurant Report Card: Cockroaches at a Colorado Springs Chinese restaurant

-Rough waters at Overseas 101, located in a shopping center near Target on Academy and Union Boulevards.
+Rough waters at Overseas 101, located in a shopping center near Target at Academy and Union Boulevards.

 - Cockroaches found under the wok station.